-Why You Should Fill Up Your Oil or Propane Tank during the Summer
+Why You Should Fill Up Your Oil Tank during the Summer

 Did you know that filling your fuel tank during the summer reduces the amount of condensation that will occur in a fuel tank?
 Condensation is a natural event that occurs when it is cooler inside the tank compared to the outside temperature.
 Filling your tank reduces the amount of empty area in the tank where condensation can take place.